Four Asian Tigers: 2008 financial crisis

-The export-oriented tiger economies, which benefited from American consumption, were hit hard by the financial crisis of 2007–08.
+The export-oriented tiger economies, which benefited from American consumption, were hit hard by the 2008 financial crisis.
 By the fourth quarter of 2008, the GDP of all four nations fell by an average annualized rate of around 15%.

 Exports also fell by a 50% annualized rate.

 Weak domestic demand also affected the recovery of these economies.
 In 2008, retail sales fell 3% in Hong Kong, 6% in Singapore and 11% in Taiwan.

-As the world recovered from the financial crisis, the Four Asian Tiger economies have also rebounded strongly.
+As the world recovered from the 2008 financial crisis, the Four Asian Tiger economies have also rebounded strongly.
 This is due in no small part to each country's government fiscal stimulus measures.
 These fiscal packages accounted for more than 4% of each country's GDP in 2009.

 Another reason for the strong bounce back is the modest corporate and household debt in these four nations.

-A recent article published in Applied Economics Letters by financial economist Mete Feridun of University of Greenwich Business School and his international colleagues investigates the causal relationship between financial development and economic growth for Thailand, Indonesia, Malaysia, the Philippines, China, India and Singapore for the period between 1979 and 2009, using Johansen cointegration tests and vector error correction models.
+A 2011 article published in Applied Economics Letters by financial economist Mete Feridun of University of Greenwich Business School and his international colleagues investigates the causal relationship between financial development and economic growth for Thailand, Indonesia, Malaysia, the Philippines, China, India and Singapore for the period between 1979 and 2009, using Johansen cointegration tests and vector error correction models.
 The results suggest that in the case of Indonesia, Singapore, the Philippines, China and India financial development leads to economic growth, whereas in the case of Thailand there exists a bidirectional causality between these variables.
 The results further suggest that in the case of Malaysia, financial development does not seem to cause economic growth.

 Gross domestic product (GDP)

 In 2018, the combined economy of the Four Asian Tigers constituted 3.46% of the world's economy with a total Gross domestic product (GDP) of 2,932 billion US dollars.
 The GDP in Hong Kong, Singapore, South Korea and Taiwan was worth 363.03 billion, 361.1 billion, 1,619.42 billion and 589.39 billion US dollars respectively in 2018, which represented 0.428%, 0.426%, 1.911% and 0.696% of the world economy.
-Together, their combined economy surpassed the United Kingdom's GDP of 3.34% of the world's economy some time in the mid 2010s.
+Together, their combined economy surpassed the United Kingdom's GDP of 3.34% of the world's economy some time in the mid-2010s.
 In 2021, each of the Four Asian Tigers' GDP Per capita (nominal) exceeds $30,000 according to IMF's estimate.

 Education and technology

-These four countries focused on investing heavily in their infrastructure as well as education to benefit their country through skilled workers and higher level jobs such as engineers and doctors.
+The four governments focused on investing heavily in their infrastructure as well as education to benefit their country through skilled workers and higher level jobs such as engineers and doctors.
 The policy was generally successful and helped develop the countries into more advanced and high-income industrialized developed countries.
 For example, all four countries have become global education centers with Singapore, Taiwan, South Korea and Hong Kong high school students scoring well on math and science exams such as the PISA exam and with Taiwanese students winning several medals in International Olympiads.